redox-os/book/src/important-programs.md

 - Winit (Rust, via orbclient)
 - X11 (via TWM, which is via liborbital)

-These list are GUIs that are well known, There are categories in tables below as well:
+These list are GUIs that are well known.
+There are also categories in tables below:

 | Name | Rendering Library | Working Status |
 |---|--|---|